MissAllSunday/Breeze/README.txt

 1.0.12 May 5, 2017
 - Concatenation on $txt strings
 - Add a "live from the support site" atom box
+- Use caret and atwho min versions on single status page
+- Update atwho.js

 1.0.11 April 15, 2017
 - Add Turkish and Portuguese_Brazilian translations